matthieu637/ddrl/README.md

 <img src="environment/illustration.png" width=35% align="right" />

 It contains :
-- 4 open-source and free environments using ODE (open dynamic engine) based on OpenAI/mujuco : acrobot, cartpole, half-cheetah and humanoid,
+- 4 open-source and free environments using ODE (open dynamic engine) based on OpenAI/mujuco : acrobot, cartpole, half-cheetah and humanoid.
+We propose those environments because the free licence of Mujoco is not enough to perform hyperparameter meta-optimization on a cluster.
+However a lot of deep RL algorithms relies on a large number of hyperparameters.

 - an implementation of DDPG with Caffe
 ```